LBadgley/Digital-Recipe-Box/README.md

 API with User Data
 ===

-Build a searchable, pageable explorer for an API of your choice, that authenticates a user, stores favorite data, and displays that user's favorites.
+Build a searchable, pageable explorer for an API of your choice, that authenticates a user, allows user to select favorites, stores favorite data, and displays user favorites.

 ## Process Requirements